What Is a Point-of-Sale (POS) System? Ultimate Guide for Small Businesses

 - Enroll customers in loyalty programs

 Some of the most user-friendly checkout dashboards are app-based and run from a tablet device.
-Check out our breakdown of the Best Touch-screen POS Systems for Small Businesses.
+Square is our top choice for the best touch-screen POS system for small businesses.

 Credit card terminals issue charge reports and reconcile tickets to sales.
 With POS systems, this feature is included—making your end-of-day simple and quick.
 The biggest thing you should be looking for in a POS card terminal is that it supports flexible payment options.
 This means accepting swipe, tap, EMV chips, and contactless methods like Apple Pay.